 Location, Value & Service

 Canberra is compact and Novotel Canberra is in the heart of it all.
 You are literally steps away from the interstate bus station and local buses are just around the corner.
-A late opening convenience store, chemist, cocktail bar and wine bar are on the same block as the Novotel.
+A late opening convenience store, chemist and cocktail bar are on the same block as the Novotel.
 The Canberra Centre is a mere stroll away and the surrounding streets are littered with bars and restaurants.
 We had a fantastic meal at Blu Ginger (what I wore here).
 Lake Burley Griffin is about a kilometre away and the perfect place for an early morning walk.
 Parliament, the Australian War Memorial and Questacon are only a short drive away.
 For such a central location you would expect to feel the pinch in the hip pocket but the Novotel Canberra rates are great value.
 We scored a discount on Agoda and paid about $160 a night for an Executive King Room, while this was a discounted deal the rack racks are also very reasonable.
 I could not fault Novotel on their service.
 Our check-in was fast, efficient and pleasant.
 We were offered maps of the local area (yes please!) and our server even informed us of the Canberra Balloon Spectacular that was on that weekend.
 The car park attendants were wonderful despite some very busy periods when we were entering and exiting and we were allowed to park the bike for free as long as we were not taking up a full car space which was a very nice surprise.
 We managed to find a spot near a pylon that we could squeeze the bike into without affecting any other guests.
 Bonus!
 I also loved the fact that our bar server remembered us when we returned on the second night.
 The icing on the cake was a complimentary late check out on our day of departure 🙂